Informal Probate

 - Original Will if the person who died made a Will.
 If you are not sure if the person made a will, you will need to try to find it by looking in some of the common locations.

-- Request to Start Informal Probate and Appoint a Personal Representative When There Is a Will, P-315
+- Request to Start Informal Probate and Appoint a Personal Representative When There Is a Will, P-315, plus any forms listed on form P-315 that you need for your situation.
+Sign the Request before a notary or clerk.
+Notary services are available for free at all state court offices.

 - Statement Starting Informal Probate and Appointing a Personal Representative When There is a Will, P-316

-- If there are people with equal or higher priority to be the personal representative than you, file Nomination for Appointment of Personal Representative with Equal or Lower Priority, P-306, for each person with an equal or higher priority.
-These people must sign the form and can also waive the bond requirement (see bullet point below) using this form.
+- If you are filing as the Personal Representative and there are people with equal or higher priority to be the personal representative than you, file Nomination for Appointment of Personal Representative with Equal or Lower Priority: P-306, for each person with an equal or higher priority.
+These people must sign the form and can also waive the bond requirement using this form.

-- If the will waived the bond requirement, then you do not need to file a bond or file any additional forms, or
+- If the Will waived the bond requirement, then you do not need to file a bond or any additional forms, or

 - File proof that you posted a bond, or